 5. Try Deodorizing Creams

 Some manufacturers have begun making creams specifically for the jock area.
 Look for a version that goes on smoothly, has a mild scent, and dries on contact.
 While they are often effective, you should be aware that some deodorizing creams may leave a white residue on both your hands and your privates after it dries.
-Think twice about using these types of products on special days when you have plans to show off your balls–unless you’ve tested beforehand and know that there’s no residue.
 You can also find a gel-talcum formulation designed to both moisturize and deodorize; it goes on dry from the very beginning and can help keep you funk-free downstairs.

 Some of the best versions contain zinc oxide, which provides an effective barrier against chafing and irritation, and helps prevent growth of bacteria and yeast.